imgview/tachiyomi-extensions/README.md

 ## Disclaimer

-The developer of this application does not have any affiliation with the content providers available.
+This project does not have any affiliation with the content providers available.

+This project is not affiliated with Mihon/Tachiyomi.
+Don't ask for help about these extensions at the official support means of Mihon/Tachiyomi.
+All credits to the codebase goes to the original contributors.